AntalThomas/Shopping_List/README.md

 # Shopping List
 SEI Project 2

-This shopping list app can be used to organise and check off everything you need before and after you go shopping.
-It features different categories, quantites and multiple lists features.
+This shopping list app is a full-stack application developed using HTML, CSS, Python and PSQL.
+The app can be used to organise and check off everything you need before and after you go shopping.
+It features different categories, quantites and multiple list features.

 ## [Click Here](https://antalthomas.github.io/Shopping_List/) to see my live project!

 ## How to use
+-

+## Technologies Used
 -